ThusharaUC/1st-repo/README.md

-# 1st-repo
+# SidathCon

-This is my 1st git repo
+This is construction web-site. develope using PHP. for Sidath Construction.